majaXmaja/demo-repo/README.md

 # demo-repo
 excercise

-This is some dummy message.
+This is some dummy message!
+Wake me up, before you GO GO GO!